-CBTC's key investments are:
+CBTC's key investments are predominantly:

-- Overnight deposits.
+- Overnight and very short term deposits or securities.
 The placements are done mostly with bank counterparties with the highest credit rating2; and - Direct lending.
 CBTC Group has limited exposure to direct lending counterparties.
 Direct lending is only performed for highly collateralized exposures.